tapis-project/workflows-tutorial/block1/06-creating-a-pipeline-and-task-with-tapisui.md

 ![Workflows Nav](./images/10-select-image-build.png)

 Fill out the `task id` and `description` fields.
 Then for the builder dropdown, select the `kaniko` option.
-Kaniko is a containerized image builder that allows you to create OCI compliant images from within a container without Docker
+Kaniko is a containerized image builder that allows you to create OCI compliant images from within a container without Docker.

 ![Workflows Nav](./images/11-select-builder.png)

 The next step is to set up the image build `context` aka the source of the image build.
-Once finished, the context contain all of the data needed to access and pull the MPM source from Github.
+Once finished, the context will contain all of the data needed to access and pull the MPM source from Github.

 First, select `github` option from the `source` dropdown.
 This will generate some new fields.
-Fill them out with the exact values below:\
+Fill them out with the exact values below:
-* `url` `joestubbs/mpm-container`
+* **url** `joestubbs/mpm-container`
-* `branch` `master`
+* **branch** `master`
-* `build file path` `Dockerfile`
+* **build file path** `Dockerfile`
-8 `sub path` LEAVE EMPTY!
+* **sub path** LEAVE EMPTY!

 ![Workflows Nav](./images/12-github-context.png)

----
+In the `Visibility and Credentials` section of the context, select the `public` option

 ![Workflows Nav](./images/13-context-visibility.png)

----
+Next, we will need to create the `Destination` of the image.
+This will be the Dockerhub repository that you set up beforehand.

+NOTE: This step requires that you have a Dockerhub repository and have created an access token with write/push permissions that will allow the Workflow Engine to push the image on your behalf.

+Select the `dockerhub` option from the destination dropdown.\

+In the **url** field, put the url to your repository and image.
+It will follow the format `<repository>/<image_name>`.\

+In the **image_tag** field, put any tag you want. `dev` or `latest` would be sufficient for this tutorial.\

+In the `Credential Source` section, select the `Provide credentials` radio button.
+This will generate 2 new fields: **username** and **access token**.
+For **username**, put your Dockerhub username, and for **access_token** put the Dockerhub access token.

+Once all fields are populated, click the `Create Task` button at the bottom right and close out the modal once the task is successfully created.

 ![Workflows Nav](./images/14-destination.png)